kaiffeetasse/jdownloader-exporter/README.md

 JDownloader Exporter
 ====================

 A Prometheus exporter for exporting JDownloader metrics.
+In order to use this exporter, you need to install the [JDownloader](https://jdownloader.org) client and connect your My.JDownloader account in the settings.

 ## Metrics